pydio/pydio-doc-developer-guide/1_cells_internals/1-microservices/1-introduction.md

 Pydio Cells is composed of a set of “microservices”, each one being dedicated to a simple task.
-These services can run distributed on a cluster of servers, and most of them can be independently horizontally scaled.
+These services can run distributed on a cluster of servers, and most of them can be independantly horizontally scaled.
 They all communicate together via specific APIs, and each service brings its own persistence layer (when necessary).

-That way, breaking a monolithic application into a set of microservices introduces many improvements:
+Breaking a monolithic application into a set of microservices introduces many improvements:

 - Communication between services via API dictates a predefined protocol without assuming the nature of the service.
 Services can for example be written in different languages.
 - Per-service persistence layer allows to choose the best persistence implementation for the task implemented by each service.